dhia336/Formation/README.md

-# Formation Management System
+# Training Management System

 A full-stack web application for managing training centers, built with FastAPI (backend) and React (frontend).
-Supports JWT authentication, CRUD operations, statistics, CSV export, and multi-language UI (English, French, Arabic).
+Supports JWT authentication, CRUD operations, statistics, CSV export, and multi-language UI (Arabic by default, English, French).
+Tables are fully responsive and translation keys are managed in locale files.

 ## Features
 - JWT authentication (login/logout)
 - Manage participants, formateurs, and cycles (CRUD)
 - Advanced statistics dashboard
 - CSV export of all data
-- Responsive, modern UI with icons
+- Responsive, modern UI with icons and tables that adapt to all screen sizes
-- Multi-language support (English, French, Arabic)
+- Multi-language support (Arabic by default, English, French)
 - Protected routes and role-based access
+- Language switcher with instant UI update
+- All table headers and forms use translation keys from locale files

 ## Tech Stack
 - **Backend:** FastAPI, MySQL